nerffan1/FLOSICDOC/README.md

 ## How to Compile:

-You will need the *Sphinx* documentation generator and the *Read-the-Docs* theme.
+You will need the *Sphinx* documentation generator and the *PyData* theme.
 You can install them with pip,

-    $ pip install Sphinx sphinx-rtd-theme
+    $ pip install Sphinx pydata-sphinx-theme

 Once you have installed these, you can run compile the documentation in different formats (see recipes in Makefile for reference).
 To build the html output: